Sandra-Audu/Cybersecurity-Notes/README.md

 ## Completed Modules
 - Introduction to Cyber Security
 - Network Fundamentals
+- How The Web Works

 ## Upcoming Modules
-- How The Web Works
+- Computer Fundamentals

 ## Career Goal
 Become a SOC Analyst specializing in Security Operations and Incident Response.